Two years after Concordia wreck, captain returns aboard

 "I don't why he wanted to come here, maybe to see things," said Ariento Italo, a resident.
 "I just don't know what he is going to do - he will see things that he already knows and anyway everything is all smashed up."

-His lawyers say the investigation will be able to ascertain whether the ship's equipment was working correctly or whether malfunctions caused the incident or worsened conditions during the chaotic night-time evacuation of the ship.
+However, his lawyers say the investigation will be able to ascertain whether the ship's equipment was working correctly or whether malfunctions caused the incident or worsened conditions during the chaotic nighttime evacuation of the ship.

 Stripped of his maritime licence, Schettino is the only person on trial after four crew members and an official of the ship operator Costa Cruises were sentenced to terms of up to 34 months in prison after pleading guilty last year.